 The hardware used in door systems makes it intelligent by integrating new age requirements, observes Ar.
 Fahed.
 If tractional doors are not well sealed, it could result in marginal air loss, especially from the bottom.
 Companies like Hafele have launched systems that can be mounted at the door bottom.
 When shutters are closed it pushes down a seal, making the door air tight, he adds.
 Metal doors are more reliable in performance.
 Wooden doors could eventually fail or face issues related to expansion.

-There has been huge improvement in availability of good door and window hardware – both imported and indigenous, affording architects larger flexibility in fenestration design in terms of combinations like large panels of sliding-folding doors, or larger panes of glass amongst others, says Ar.
+There has been a huge improvement in the availability of good door and window hardware – both imported and indigenous, affording architects larger flexibility in fenestration design in terms of combinations like large panels of sliding-folding doors, or larger panes of glass amongst others, says Ar.
 Vasudevan.

 Marketels Head Office by Arun K. Bij,Abhishek Bij, Design Plus, New Delhi